Nature-based solutions knowledge gaps

 • Planning and policy frameworks

-There is limited understanding of the trade-offs involved in developing NBS for climate mitigation, both in relation to other environmental objectives (e.g. for biodiversity goals) and also in relation to other social and economic priorities.
-Further research on how NBS can be designed to contribute to the SDGs and the ways in which ‘just transitions’ can be enabled is needed.
+There is limited understanding of the trade-offs involved in developing NbS for climate mitigation, both in relation to other environmental objectives (e.g. for biodiversity goals) and also in relation to other social and economic priorities.
+Further research on how NbS can be designed to contribute to the SDGs and the ways in which ‘just transitions’ can be enabled is needed.

 Desk Study Institutional publication